knackepizza/knackepizza/README.md

 ### Hej!
 I'm Knäckepizza 👋
 **NICK NETTLETON**

-I'm a Fullstack Web Developer in Atlanta, Georgia.
-I'm only a Sophomore at Kennesaw State University, but I have almost 2 years of **ACTUAL** work experience doing web development.
-I have taught interns as well as people senior to me (how cool is that?).
-More importantly, I have increased conversion rates and returning customer rates on many websites because of the code that I implement.
+As a 19 year old on my second year at Kennesaw State University, I've already done a TON of cool stuff in the work force (2 years and counting!).
+I'm a Fullstack Web Developer with experience in AWS, PHP, SQL, Linux/CentOS & Ubuntu, Shopify Liquid, WordPress, REST API's, SOAP XML requests, and so much more!
+I've taught people senior and junior to me, and have solved countless problems for multiple credible and trusted companies!

 A few people I've worked for:
 - Gretrix (Jul 2019)